 public interface TreeDataBinding

-component is a visual
+TreeGrid component is a visual

 representation of a tree and requires

-datatype passed via the data
+a Tree or ResultTree datatype passed via the data attribute to

 initialize the tree view.
-The Tree
+The Tree datatype is used

 when you want to provide all of

 the tree nodes in one shot at initialization time.
-The ResultTree
+The ResultTree datatype is used

 when you want portions of the tree to be loaded on demand from the server.